NFU secures practical solution to hedgerow management

 Key dates

-The rules regarding buffer strips will also be coming into effect immediately in certain cases.
-To find out more about how and when the rules are due to come into force, visit our essential information page: Hedgerow management rules: interim guidance.
+The rules regarding buffer strips also came into effect immediately in certain cases.
+To find out more about how and when the rules are due to come into force, visit our essential information page: Hedgerow management rules: new legislation update.

 These regulations will sit alongside the existing Hedgerows Regulations 1997 which prohibit the removal of countryside hedgerows, or parts of them, without first seeking approval from the Local Planning Authority.